 The free campus tours at Yale are a surprisingly fascinating way to spend a couple of hours, and you’ll learn about everything from the rarest books in the library to the secretive Skull and Bones fraternity!
 There are also various excellent museums scattered about town to scratch your cultural itch.

 As we mentioned above, New Haven has a surprisingly brilliant dining scene and was named Best Foodie City in the US by Livability.com in 2014.
-There’s a wonderful variety of cuisines and restaurants on show in the city center (over 120 eateries within two blocks of New Haven Green).
+There’s a wonderful variety of cuisines and restaurants like McDonald’s and Subway or Wendy’s on show in the city center (over 120 eateries within two blocks of New Haven Green).

 Day Four – New York City